 - A Level English Language is not English Literature.
 They are very different. - A Level English Language is not GCSE English.
 It will be a new subject and you will have very little prior knowledge. - A Level English Language is not for people who 'like English but don't like reading or writing'.
-You will have to read around the topics, the exams are written and the two pieces of coursework require extended writing.
+You will have to read around the topics, the exams are written and the coursework requires extended writing and reading.